 Best VPN software for Mac – our detailed list

-The Mac client of NordVPN has a kill switch which shuts down your entire connection to protect you from IP leaks.
-There’s also the threat protection feature – it keeps you safe from cyber felons, ensuring you don’t get malware on your Mac device.
+Security and privacy: the Mac client of NordVPN has a kill switch that shuts down your entire connection to protect you from IP leaks.
+The threat protection feature also keeps you safe from cyber felons, ensuring you don’t get malware on your Mac device.
 Not to mention the advanced AES-256 encryption to protect your data and a strict no-logs policy.

-It's also unique that they exclusively added a Presets feature to their macOS apps.
-With it, you can create presets for server types that you want to join, so you can quickly access them from the main app screen.
+Features: it is unique that they exclusively added a Presets feature to their macOS apps.
+With it, you can create presets for server types you want to join, so you can quickly access them from the main app screen.
 There’s also the Meshnet feature for creating a secure connection between you and your friends' devices, in addition to essentialities, such as the WireGuard (NordLynx) tunneling protocol, split tunneling, or specialty servers.

-Another important thing to note is that there are two versions of the app: the one you can download from their website and the App Store will be different.
+Application: there are two versions of the app; the one you can download from their website and the App Store will be different.
 The one from the website supports only OpenVPN but allows beta updates, while App Store has all the tunneling protocols unlocked.
 Nevertheless, NordVPN has made sure you receive user-friendly and nicely-developed programs to use.

 To learn more about this provider, read our in-depth NordVPN review.